whatsmynameagain/GDClaw/README.md

 - Inventory add-on fails to correctly detect valid selected objects (likely a problem with class names and inheritance)

-- > second crate in a stack has the wrong z value when the bottom crates are broken.
+- Second+ crate in a stack has the wrong z value when the bottom crates are broken.

 - Inventory manager is broken